ericnovik/stan-group-1/index.md

 * Stan statistical support subscription
 * Custom model development and deployment services

-To schedule a free consultation with one of the founders, please contact us at <askus@stan.fit>.
+If you are interested in learning more, please contact us at <askus@stan.fit>.
 If you are in the New York area, please come to one of our [meetups](http://www.meetup.com/bda-group/).